qoonleyh/Devsecops-Netflix-Project/README.md

 ## Acknowledgements

-Based on the DevSecOps Netflix Clone project by [N4si](https://github.com/N4si/DevSecOps-Project), extended with additional phases, real-world debugging, and a dedicated monitoring infrastructure.
+This project was introduced to me by Topteam Ltd led by [aloffawy](https://github.com/aloffawy).
+Based on the DevSecOps Netflix Clone project by
+[N4si](https://github.com/N4si/DevSecOps-Project), extended with
+additional phases, real-world debugging, and a dedicated monitoring infrastructure.